 Personal titles are vital in India.
 The common title is ‘Sir’ for the male and ‘Madam’ or ‘Mam’ for the female.
 Indians tend to use first names quite early in business relationship.
 So it is appropriate and well acceptable if you call them by their first name followed by social or academic title.

-Social titles such as ‘Mr.’ or ‘Mrs.’ or ‘Miss’ are used for common people whereas academic titles such as ‘Dr.’ or ‘Prof.’ used for people who are specialized in the respected fields.
+In India, we use social titles such as ‘Mr.’ or ‘Mrs.’ or ‘Miss’ for common people whereas we use academic titles such as ‘Dr.’ or ‘Prof.’ for people who are specialized in the respected fields.

-Use the email or business cards to find out how to address an associate with proper title.
+To find out how to address an associate with proper title, you need to use the email address or the business card.
 If he or she has a title in front of the name, then you should address the person by their title following by the name.
-Academic and hierarchy titles are highly recommended to be used when talking with the senior person.
+Academic and hierarchy titles are highly recommended when talking with the senior person.